Goblet cells:

 Meanings of Functions:

--protection- keeps from physical and chemical injury, and from invasion by micro-organisms.
+-filtration-trap unwanted particles from reaching underlying tissue.-protection- keeps from physical and chemical injury, and from invasion by micro-organisms.

 -absorption- the taking in of nutrients for underlying tissues.